MarkusHumetus/MarkusHumetus/README.md

 ## Experience

 As junior Data Scientist/Analyst, I have limited laboral experience.
-To put in to practice learn new skills, train knowledge and
+To put in to practice learned new skills and knowledge I have been working in several projects, some of them were part of coding competition events (also known as Hackathons), here I leave the link to the corresponding repositories and knowledges and technics used:
+*

 ## Contact Info